GDPR Data Mapping: A How-To Guide

 There are three things that are important to know early on about the major changes coming in 2023.

 First, businesses need to change their minds about data.
 It’s been a popular analogy to claim that data is the new oil.
 Only, oil companies have to purchase mineral rights to drill for oil, and businesses have simply been taking their users’ data without worrying about rights.
 All that is changing, and changing fast.

 Businesses can no longer use bulk data collection practices and can no longer focus all of their efforts on collecting as much data as possible thinking they will just figure out what to do with it later.
 Data collection is going to be a purposeful and limited process in the future due to privacy laws’ data minimization requirements.

 Second, businesses need to build a roadmap to compliance that extends to 2023 and beyond.
 We’ll provide as much actionable information as possible in this blog series, but a blog isn’t a substitute for a robust plan with deadlines and accountability baked in.

 Third, don’t do it all yourself.
 Once you start building that roadmap and see the true scope of what is required to comply with all of these data privacy laws, it might be tempting to get your legal department and development teams straight to work building all of the processes and bespoke tools you’ll need to manage compliance at your organization — like data discovery and DSAR management.

 Compliance takes work, and there are plenty of tasks that only your organization can carry out; there are also plenty of compliance problems that have been effectively solved.
-Rather than reinvent the wheel, your best bet is to seek out the trusted third parties that are managing compliance for companies that are already subject to a data privacy regulation.
+Rather than reinvent the wheel, your best bet is to seek out trusted third parties that are managing compliance for companies that are already subject to data privacy regulations.